Sanborn-Young/MDpng2MDWebp/README.md

 The program create a smaller version of the original file in the same directory and adds a _Webp to the end of the file name for identification.

+**It does not delete the original file, so if you not longer need it, you will need to delete the original.**

 ## Savings

 My current process flow is to create markdown files with docling, which creates embedded png files